Is it Possible to Stop Losing Hair?

 - Infectious disease caused by fungi, bacteria and viruses

-- Neoplastic Diseases like lynphomas.
+- Neoplastic Diseases like lymphomas.

 a) Men: hair loss is observed mainly in the anterior and central areas of the head.
 Known entries start to appear and increase in number.

 b) Women: widespread hair loss.
-Areas of total calvicie are not produced.

 2. Traumatic Alopecia: this disorder is caused by physical trauma.
 Various patterns are identified depending on what caused the hair loss: